 4. In the Source section, browse to locate and select the source clip.
-(If streaming to a Profile XP system or an M-Series system, specify the volume, bin, and media asset name.)
+(For some cross-product transfers, depending on software versions, you might need to specify the volume, bin, and media asset name.
+Refer to release notes for specifications.)